aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/project-rescheduling/_index.md

 2. If the Boolean input parameter is set to false, the method calculates a percentage complete value based on the scheduled state and complete-through dates.
 3. If a list of task is specified, the method updates all work as complete through the specified date for the list of tasks.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-Rescheduling-UpdateProjectAndRescheduleUncompletedWork-UpdateProjectAndRescheduleUncompletedWork.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-Rescheduling-UpdateProjectAndRescheduleUncompletedWork.cs" >}}